 Caffeine And Hair Growth

-In another caffeine hair growth study published in 2007, it was found that a shampoo containing caffeine does indeed penetrate hair follicles.
+In another caffeine hair growth study, a shampoo containing caffeine was shown to penetrate hair follicles.
 The shampoo was left on for 2 minutes.
-This study does not seem to have tested if the shampoo stopped hair from falling out.
+This study did not test if the shampoo stopped hair from falling out.

 Thicker Fuller Hair does not tell us how much caffeine is in the shampoo and I could not find any instructions about how long to leave the shampoo on the head.

-In a 2014 caffeine /hair study, hair follicles from men and women were treated with testosterone or testosterone +caffeine.
-These researchers noted that caffeine improved the hair shaft elongation and prolonged the hair growth phase as well as stimulated the production of various proteins in hair.
+In another investigation hair follicles from men and women were treated with testosterone or testosterone + caffeine.
+Researchers noted that caffeine improved the hair shaft length and prolonged the hair growth phase as well as stimulated the production of various proteins in hair.

-Studies such as these appear to show that caffeine appears to have some effect on hair.
-Most of the studies however appear to be limited to the test tube.
-A more real-life test would be to see if it grows hair on the heads of people.
+Studies like these appear to show that caffeine seems to have an effect on hair.
+That said, a more real-life test would be to see if it grows hair on the heads of people.

 Who Is Dr Hoting?

-The company that makes Thicker Fuller Hair shampoo doesn't specifically claim its caffeine helps hair loss, but the statement that caffeine invigorates and energizes the scalp, makes me think they want people to believe caffeine has some stimulation effect.
+The company that makes Thicker Fuller Hair shampoo doesn't specifically claim its caffeine helps hair loss, the company used to discuss how caffeine invigorates and energizes the scalp.

 As I said, my scalp felt no different when I use Thicker Fuller Hair.
 It's a fine shampoo but does it help hair loss any better than pouring Diet Coke on your head?